 "Simon has always been an exciting cricketer - an aggressive spin bowler who is always looking to take wickets.

-will have been up and down, but they will stand him in good stead.
+"His experiences this year will have been up and down, but they will stand him in good stead.

 "I really think he will go on to be a high-class international spinner.
 He's got all the attributes.
 When he's bowling well, he bowls people out and he wins games."

 More young talent breaks through